Kuta Bali? Hard pass.

 Photo: Samantha Shea

-In terms of safety, Eka Jaya is arguably their best option as the boats are huge and tend to do better on the often rocky Lombok Strait.
+- Things to know: The Lombok Strait can be choppy, so boat choice matters.
+Eka Jaya is a reliable option with larger vessels that handle the crossing better than some of the smaller operators.
 But even so, there’s a TON of other options, so feel free to shop around and see what’s available!
 I often use 12go to book my transport around Indonesia.

 Getting Around the Island